 What do I do if my room has a weak or no signal?

-The summer 2019 deployment intends to provide good coverage in all bedrooms.
 Lack of coverage may indicate a fault, or an oversight.
-If a bedroom doesn’t appear to receive good coverage, then please report to the IT helpdesk.
+If a bedroom doesn’t appear to receive good coverage, then please report to email@example.com.
 The room number and contact details will be required.
 Also, if the signal was previously OK but appears to have become worse, this should be stated.
 Upon receipt of the report, Information Services will investigate.
 They may need to gain access to the room to conduct tests.